Definition of Hydroponic farming/water culture

-The word ‘hydroponics’ is derived from two Greek words: ‘hydro’ – meaning water, and ‘ponos’ – meaning labour.
+The word ‘hydroponics’ is derived from two Greek words: ‘hydro’ – meaning water, and ‘ponos’ – meaning labor.

-Hydroponics is a technology for growing plants in nutrient solutions (water containing fertilizers) with or without the use of an artificial medium (sand, gravel, vermiculite, rock wool, perlite, peat moss, coir or sawdust) to provide mechanical support.
+Hydroponics is a technology for growing plants in nutrient solutions (water containing fertilizers) with or without using an artificial medium (sand, gravel, vermiculite, rock wool, perlite, peat moss, coir, or sawdust) to provide mechanical support.

 Growth medium is the substitute for soil in hydroponic systems.
-The functions of growth medium are
+The functions of the growth medium are given below.

-Many different materials can be used as long as they provide the roots with O2, water and nutrients.
-All the nutrients plants need are dissolved in water and they are supplied to plants every day.
-Macro elements (N; P; K; S; Ca) are needed in substantial amounts, whereas plants need very small amounts of micro elements (Fe; Zn; Mn; Mg; Cu; Co, Mg).
+Many different materials can be used as long as they provide the roots with oxygen, water, and nutrients.
+All the nutrients plants need are dissolved in water, and they are supplied to plants every day.
+Macro-elements (N; P; K; S; Ca) are needed substantially, whereas plants need minimal amounts of micro-elements (Fe; Zn; Mn; Mg; Cu; Co, Mg).

 It is necessary to use was specially formulated fertilizers.
-Fertilizers used for hydroponics are more pure (and expensive) than other fertilizers to prevent precipitation and blockages of the system.
+Fertilizers used for hydroponics are purer (and expensive) than other fertilizers to prevent precipitation and blockages of the system.